hariharanibm/tweet-trend-new/README.md

-# trend application from valaxy team by Ravi Shankar, SRE
+# trend application from valaxy team Mr Ravi Shankar, SRE

 This is a small applicaiton which contains main and test folders.
 Main contains application code.